-ABIDJAN, Ivory Coast — The United Nations on Monday said it will do everything it can to locate areas where human rights abuses have allegedly occurred in Ivory Coast following disputed presidential elections.
+ABIDJAN, Ivory Coast — The United Nations said that it will do everything it can to locate areas where human rights abuses have allegedly occurred in Ivory Coast following disputed presidential elections.

 The UN has said the volatile West African nation once divided in two faces a real risk of return to civil war, but a top ally of Alassane Ouattara, the man widely recognized as Ivory Coast's president, said this war has already begun.

 "In any country that records more than 200 dead in five days, as the U.N. has certified, it's war.
 When a country experiences a massive population flight of the population — more than 20,000 Ivorians who leave their country to seek refuge in a country like Liberia — it's war," Ouattara's Prime Minister, Guillaume Soro, told The Associated Press.

 The U.N. has confirmed at least 173 deaths.